 fluoride toothpastes work effectively to fight plaque and cavities, and clean and

 polish tooth enamel.
-The brand you choose should bear the ADA (American Dental Association)
+The brand you choose should have the ADA (American Dental Association)

-seal of approval on the container, which means that adequate evidence of safety and
+seal of approval on the container.
+This means that controlled, clinical trials have

 Some toothpastes offer tartar control pyrophosphates to prevent the build-up of hard

-calculus deposits on teeth, while others offer whitening formulas to safely remove
+calculus deposits on teeth.
+Others offer whitening formulas to safely remove stains,

 making teeth brighter and shinier.
 But fluoride is the true active ingredient that